izrubin/records/README.md

 # records
-packaged for querying GBIF for taxon occurrence records within a range of years
+package for querying GBIF for taxon occurrence records within a range of years